landoskape/pointersequencer/README.md

 # Pointer Sequencer ML Repository

-This repository contains a package for running the game of dominoes with python code.
-It contains a gameplay engine that can manage a game, a library of agents that play the game with different strategies, and a league manager, which is used to manage a group of agents that play games with each other.
+This repository contains a package for analyzing pointer networks on sequencing problems.
+It is still a work-in-progress, I'm in the exploratory stage of the project so if you happen to find this, please mind my unfinished work.

 I developed the repository to accomplish two main goals:
-1. Create a dominoes agent that plays the game better than me, and hopefully better than most humans!
+1. Study how transformer based neural networks trained with reinforcement learning can solve complex sequencing tasks.
 2. Teach myself about deep reinforcement learning tools and standard coding practices.